renovatebot/renovate/docs/usage/java.md

 ## Gradle

-Renovate detects versions specified as string `'group:artifact:version'` and as a map `(group:groupName, name:ArtifactName, version:Version)`.
+Renovate detects versions that are specified in a string `'group:artifact:version'` and those specified in a map `(group:groupName, name:ArtifactName, version:Version)`.

 ### File Support